Employer of Record

 Severance pay in Spain is mandated by law and is calculated based on the employee’s length of service.
 It ensures that employees are compensated fairly upon termination, mitigating sudden income loss.
 According to Spanish labor law:

-• Calculation Method: Employees are entitled to receive 20 calendar days of salary per year of service.
+• Calculation Method: In objective dismissals, employees are generally entitled to receive 20 days of salary per year of service.

-• Limitation: The maximum severance pay is capped at 12 months’ salary.
+• Limitation: The maximum severance pay for objective dismissal is capped at 12 months’ salary.

-• Payment Obligation: Employers must promptly disburse severance pay upon serving written notice of termination to the employee.
+• Payment Obligation: Employers must disburse severance pay in accordance with the legal rules applicable to the type of dismissal.

 Notice Period Requirements